2011 Tour de France, Stage 12 to Stage 21: Stage 12

-The first stage to enter the high mountains, the route included one first category (La Hourquette d'Ancizan, used by the tour for the first time), and two highest category climbs, and a summit finish.
+For stage 12, the first stage to enter the high mountains, the route included one first category (La Hourquette d'Ancizan, used by the tour for the first time), and two highest category climbs, and a summit finish.
 The early breakaway, consisting of Geraint Thomas, Iván Gutiérrez, Rubén Pérez, Laurent Mangel, Blel Kadri and Jérémy Roy, established a maximum lead of nine minutes and preserved their lead over the first two climbs.
 On the final climb, an attack by Jelle Vanendert and Samuel Sánchez was the first to overhaul the breakaway, and they were pursued by a group of the main GC contenders, initially with pacesetting by Sylwester Szmyd which reduced the size of the group, although contrary to expectations, yellow jersey wearer Thomas Voeckler remained with the leaders.
 With 2.5 km remaining, Fränk Schleck broke clear of the yellow jersey group, but was unable to catch Sánchez and Vanendert, who took the first two places.
 Within the final kilometre, Alberto Contador lost time to some of his main rivals for the overall competition, Ivan Basso, Cadel Evans and Andy Schleck.